CoTAL: Human-in-the-Loop Prompt Engineering for Generalizable Formative Assessment Scoring and Feedback: Background

 \subsection{Automated Formative Assessment Scoring and Feedback}

-Previously, automated assessment scoring methods have incorporated data augmentation \cite{cochran2022improving,cochran2023improving,zhang2025data}, next sentence prediction \cite{wu2023matching}, domain adaptation and supervised fine-tuning \cite{cochran2023using}, prototypical neural networks \cite{zeng2023generalizable}, cross-prompt fine-tuning \cite{funayama2023reducing}, and reinforcement learning \cite{liu2022giving} to improve grading accuracy.
-However, these methods have largely focused on more structured grading tasks in mathematics and computer science \cite{nakamoto2023enhancing,paiva2022automated}, where open-ended responses are less prevalent than in science domains \cite{cohn2024chain}.
+Previously, automated assessment scoring methods have incorporated data augmentation \citep{cochran2022improving,cochran2023improving,zhang2025data}, next sentence prediction \citep{wu2023matching}, domain adaptation and supervised fine-tuning \citep{cochran2023using}, prototypical neural networks \citep{zeng2023generalizable}, cross-prompt fine-tuning \citep{funayama2023reducing}, and reinforcement learning \citep{liu2022giving} to improve grading accuracy.
+However, these methods have largely focused on more structured grading tasks in mathematics and computer science \citep{nakamoto2023enhancing,paiva2022automated}, where open-ended responses are less prevalent than in science domains \citep{cohn2024chain}.
 These approaches have achieved varying degrees of success but often fail to provide comprehensive insights into their scoring decisions.

-More recently, researchers have explored the use of LLMs for automated scoring in science \cite{villagran2024implementing}.
-Golchin et al. (2024) \cite{golchin2024grading} adapted zero-shot chain-of-thought prompting to grade writing assignments in Coursera courses on Astronomy and Astrobiology, benchmarking GPT-4 against instructor and peer evaluations.
-Impey et al. (2025) \cite{impey2025using} assessed GPT-4's rubric-based grading reliability on similar MOOC assignments, finding its scores closely aligned with both instructors and peers.
-While Impey et al. (2025) caution that rubric interpretation can vary between humans and GPT-4 and note that findings from low-stakes MOOC environments may not generalize to high-stakes classroom settings, Golchin et al. (2024) report degraded performance on tasks requiring creative or speculative reasoning---underscoring the need for human-in-the-loop evaluations conducted in situ.
-Pinto et al. (2023) \cite{pinto2023large} used ChatGPT to grade open-ended questions in technical training, experimenting with different levels of determinism (i.e., temperature settings).
+More recently, researchers have explored the use of LLMs for automated scoring in science \citep{villagran2024implementing}. \cite{golchin2024grading} adapted zero-shot chain-of-thought prompting to grade writing assignments in Coursera courses on Astronomy and Astrobiology, benchmarking GPT-4 against instructor and peer evaluations. \cite{impey2025using} assessed GPT-4's rubric-based grading reliability on similar MOOC assignments, finding its scores closely aligned with both instructors and peers.
+While \cite{impey2025using} caution that rubric interpretation can vary between humans and GPT-4 and note that findings from low-stakes MOOC environments may not generalize to high-stakes classroom settings, Golchin et al. (2024) report degraded performance on tasks requiring creative or speculative reasoning---underscoring the need for human-in-the-loop evaluations conducted in situ. \cite{pinto2023large} used ChatGPT to grade open-ended questions in technical training, experimenting with different levels of determinism (i.e., temperature settings).
 However, their study was conducted strictly in a zero-shot setting and focused on adult technical training rather than K-12 STEM learners.